Registered by The International Register of Arms, 28th of July of 2015, Registration umber 0344, Volume 2.

 Bearer: Angueira Duro, Jesus.

-Tierced per fess variant of the imaginary coat of arms of Logic: symbolized by the Modus Ponendo Ponens; with a semicircular (round) base; its field enameled in plain colours Vert, Gules, and Azure; the mullets, the potent, and the crescents in metals Or and Argent; these figures outlined in Sable and illuminated; and the whole with a marbled finish.
+Tierced per fess variant of the coat of arms of Logic with: a semicircular (round) base; the field in plain colours Vert, Gules, and Azure; the 5 figures in Or and Argent, outlined in Sable and illuminated; and the whole with a raised-stroke effect.

-Blazon keywords: Tierced per fess, Vert, Gules, Azure, Mullet, Crescent, Or, Potent, Argent, Fesswise, Between and Motto (identification).
+Blazon keywords: Tierced per fess, Vert, Gules, Azure, Mullet, Crescent, Or, Potent, Argent, Fesswise and Between.

 Classification: Created, Imaginary and Coat of arms.